How pay-per-view live streaming helps theatres survive

 It has sparked a passionate and determined public campaign led by artists and theatre lovers on social media and in the main stream media for increased government financial support to save theatres.
 The #saveourtheatres campaign has gained huge traction and demonstrates how important theatres are.

 But there is an alternative that can help theatres and the industry survive, it is: pay-per-view live streaming.

-TicketCo created and launched TicketCo TV in response to the pandemic earlier this year.
+TicketCo created and launched TicketCo Media Services in response to the pandemic earlier this year.
 The live streaming and video on demand service is combined with our ticketing platform so organisers and artists can monetise digital content and events.
 And all via one platform.

 Several production companies and theatres have partnered with TicketCo this summer and autumn to broadcast live shows to a global audience online and generate vital revenue.